 ABOUT THE AUTHOR

 Maurice E. Stucke is a Professor of Law at the University of Tennessee.
 With twenty-five years experience handling a range of policy issues in both private practice and as a prosecutor at the U.S. Department of Justice, he advises governments, law firms, consumer groups, and multi-national firms on competition and privacy issues.
-He has testified before, and provided expert reports for, multiple governments and inter-governmental agencies, including the European Commission, United Nations and OECD.
+He has testified before, and provided expert reports for, multiple governments and inter-governmental agencies, including the European Commission, World Bank, United Nations, and OECD.

 Professor Stucke received a number of awards, including a Fulbright Scholar grant to lecture at the China University of Political Science and Law in Beijing.
 In 2012, he was a Senior Fellow at the University of Melbourne.
 In 2015 and 2017, he visited University of Oxford, where he was an Academic Visitor at its Institute of European and Comparative Law, a Fellow at its Centre for Competition Law and Policy, and a Senior Associateship at Pembroke College.

 Professor Stucke serves as one of the United States’ non-governmental advisors to the International Competition Network, and on the boards of the Institute for Consumer Antitrust Studies, the American Antitrust Institute, and the Academic Society for Competition Law.